75 Years Strong: Highlights from UNCF’s History

 In 1991, Rep. William H. Gray, III, became UNCF’s eighth president.
 By 1994, Gray had brought in one-quarter of the nearly $1 billion UNCF had raised since its founding.
 This year, UNCF-member college enrollment reached an all-time high of 54,000 students, a 28 percent increase since 1986.
 The Frederick D. Patterson Research Institute was founded in 1996.

 Dr. Michael L. Lomax took his current position as UNCF’s president and CEO in 2004.
 Today, as the nation’s largest private scholarship provider to students of color, UNCF awards more than $100 million in scholarships to more than 10,000 students at more than 1,100 schools each year.
-In 75 years, we’ve raised $4.8 billion to help nearly half a million students earn college degrees.
+In 75 years, we’ve raised $5 billion to help more than half a million students earn college degrees.

 Diversity matters and fuels growth, and our institutions and students are key components to national economic growth that enables better futures for all Americans.